chabazite/Mysis_Dry_Comparison/README.md

       * 1.5 Fecundity
            * Change column names and data types
       * 1.6 Nutrition
-           * Create a dataframe for nutrition facts vased on manufacturers info
+           * Create a dataframe for nutrition facts based on manufacturers' info
            * Use the gt library to construct a nutrition table
            * Format the nutrition table using gt
  2. Exploratory Data Analysis